 Last year we proposed to extend the compliance date for the new version of the label to give industry more time to implement the new requirements.
 More specifically, we proposed extending the compliance date from July 2018 to Jan.
 1, 2020, for manufacturers with $10 million or more in annual food sales and to Jan.
 1, 2021, for smaller manufacturers to give them enough time to produce the new labels and reformulate their products if necessary.
 We plan to issue a final rule this spring.

 In the weeks ahead, I'll provide more details on a nutrition strategy to reduce preventable death and disease through better nutrition.
 This effort will aim to translate the latest nutritional science into practical measures that can further empower consumers to make better and more informed decisions about their diets and health.
 It'll provide them with helpful tools to make healthy food choices, including clarity on food label claims, and will create incentives for food producers to manufacture products that are healthier.
 All Americans should have access to the best nutrition information for making healthy choices for themselves and their families.
 I firmly believe that's an important part of the FDA's mission for protecting and promoting public health.

 The FDA, an agency within the U.S. Department of Health and Human Services, protects the public health by assuring the safety, effectiveness, and security of human and veterinary drugs, vaccines and other biological products for human use, and medical devices.
 The agency also is responsible for the safety and security of our nation's food supply, cosmetics, dietary supplements, products that give off electronic radiation, and for regulating tobacco products.

-* News Release by U.S. Food and Drug Administration: Disabled World makes no warranties or representations in connection therewith.
+*News Release by U.S. Food and Drug Administration: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.